Yoshino

 Getting around

 In Yoshino, the mountain is divided into four areas: Shimo Senbon (lower), Naka Senbon (middle), Kami Senbon (upper), and Oku Senbon (deep inner area).
-Most visitors start at Yoshino Station in the lower area.
-The Yoshino Ropeway takes you up the first steep slope to the entrance of town for 500 yen one way (900 yen round trip).
-It runs four times an hour but only on weekends and holidays outside the busy seasons.
+Most visitors begin their journey at Yoshino Station in the lower area.
+From there, the Yoshino Ropeway carries passengers up the first steep slope to the town entrance for 500 yen one way (900 yen round trip).
+It operates four times an hour but only on weekends and holidays outside of the peak seasons.
 On weekdays, a bus runs instead.

-The town continues into the Naka Senbon area, where most temples, ryokan, restaurants, and cherry blossom spots are found.
-The Kami Senbon area is quieter, with picnic areas and nice views.
-If you keep walking for about an hour, you’ll reach Mikumari Shrine.
-The final section, Oku Senbon, is mostly forest and has few cherry trees or views.
-It takes over 90 minutes to walk there from the ropeway station.
+The town stretches into the Naka Senbon area, where you'll find most of the temples, ryokan, restaurants, and cherry blossom viewing spots.
+The Kami Senbon area is quieter, offering picnic spaces and scenic viewpoints.
+If you continue walking for about an hour, you’ll reach Mikumari Shrine.
+The final section, Oku Senbon, is mostly forested and has few cherry trees or open views.
+It takes over 90 minutes on foot to reach this area from the ropeway station.

 Attractions